Frequently asked questions (FAQs) for Future Postgraduate Research Students

-No. The University applies the APA rule to all postgraduate research stipends.
+No. The University applies the RTP Stipend (formerly APA) rule to all postgraduate research stipends.
 This rule states that a part-time scholarship can only be approved if the student has an ongoing medical condition or disability which prevents full-time enrolment, or has heavy carer commitments which prevent full-time enrolment.
 Part-time scholarships cannot be approved for employment reasons.

 I intend to enrol in a coursework Masters which has a research component.
-Can I apply for the University’s research scholarships such as the APA/UPA?
+Can I apply for the University’s research scholarships such as the RTP Stipend (formerly APA)/UPA?